-No post-retirement adjustment is guaranteed.
+No postretirement adjustment is guaranteed.
 Actual adjustments are based on recognized investment return, actuarial experience and other factors.
-1.9% is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.
+1.9% is the assumed annual adjustment based on the investment return assumption and the postretirement discount rate.

-Actuarial assumptions are based upon an experience study conducted in 2018 that covered a three-year period from January 1, 2015 to December 31, 2017.
-Based on this experience study, actuarial assumptions used to measure the Total Pension Liability changed from prior year, including the discount rate, long-term expected rate of return, post-retirement adjustment, wage inflation rate, mortality and separation rates.
-The Total Pension Liability for December 31, 2018 is based upon a roll-forward of the asset calculated from the December 31, 2017 actuarial valuation.
+Actuarial assumptions are based upon an experience study conducted in 2019 that covered a three-year period from January 1, 2015 to December 31, 2017.
+The total pension liability for December 31, 2019 is based upon a roll-forward of the asset calculated from the December 31, 2018 actuarial valuation.

 Long-term Expected Return on Plan Assets.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

-Long-term Expected Nominal Rate of Return % •
+Long-term Expected Nominal Rate of Return % Long-term Expected Real Rate of Return %

-Core Fund Asset Class · ·
+Core Fund Asset Class

-Global equities 49% 8.1% 5.5%
+Global equities 49% 8.1% 5.1%

-Fixed income 24.5% 4.0% 1.5%
+Fixed income 24.5% 4.9% 2.1%

-Inflation sensitive assets 15.5% 3.8% 1.3%
+Inflation sensitive assets 15.5% 4.0% 1.2%

-Real estate 9% 6.5% 3.9%
+Real estate 9% 6.3% 3.5%

-Private equity/debt 8% 9.4% 6.7%
+Private equity/debt 8% 10.6% 7.6%

-Multi-asset 4% 6.7% 4.1%
+Multi-asset 4% 6.9% 4.0%

+Cash -10% 0.9% N/A

-Total Core Fund 110% 7.3% 4.7%
+Total Core Fund 100% 7.5% 4.6%

 Variable Fund Asset Class

-U.S. equities 70% 7.6% 5.0%
+U.S. equities 70% 7.5% 4.6%

-International equities 30% 8.5% 5.9%
+International equities 30% 8.2% 5.3%

-Total Variable Fund 100% 8.0% 5.4%
+Total Variable Fund 100% 7.8% 4.9%

-New England Pension Consultants Long Term US CPI (Inflation) Forecast: 2.5%
+New England Pension Consultants Long Term US CPI (Inflation) Forecast: 2.75%